mrisher/smtp-sts/mta-sts.md

 * STS Policy: A definition of the expected TLS availability and behavior, as well as the desired actions for a given domain when a sending MTA encounters different results.
 * Policy Domain: The domain against which an STS Policy is defined.
+(For example, when sending mail to "alice@example.com", the policy domain is "example.com".)
 * Policy Authentication: Authentication of the STS policy retrieved for a recipient domain by the sender.